testcontainers/testcontainers-java/docs/modules/databases/mongodb.md

 * Provide a special url for a user to employ with a MongoDB driver without specifying replicaSet

 As we can see, there is a lot of operations to execute and we even haven't touched a non-fixed port approach.
-That's where the MongoDbContainer might come in handy.
+That's where the MongoDBContainer might come in handy.

 ## Adding this module to your project dependencies